gogorichie/zero-to-AI/README.md

 ## Timeline

-- Content to be created in January 2026
+- Content to be created in January 2026 by Chris
   - I have most of the code already available
-- Sessions start in February, finish in April
+- Sessions start in February, finish in April, delivered by Chris
 - 30-minute sessions, 2x a week, 5:30pm EST Tuesday & Thursday
 - 19 sessions = 10 weeks